St. Augustine National Cemetery: History

-The first interment took place in the area of the cemetery in 1828 it was then used as the post cemetery for the St. Francis Barracks.
-The first burials were soldiers stationed at St. Francis Barracks and veterans of the Indian Wars, including many that were transferred from burial grounds in what was then Seminole controlled territory.
+The first interment took place in 1828 in the area that was then used as the post cemetery for the St. Francis Barracks.
+The first burials were soldiers stationed at St. Francis Barracks and veterans of the Indian Wars, including many who were transferred from burial grounds in what was then Seminole-controlled territory.

 During the American Civil War, St. Augustine was initially claimed by the Confederacy, but was quickly occupied by Union forces and remained in Union hands for the remainder of the war.
 After the war, the cemetery was expanded and improved, and in 1881 it became a National Cemetery.

 The cemetery also contains the graves of five British Commonwealth servicemen of World War II, a soldier of the Royal Corps of Signals and four aviation officers of the Royal Naval Volunteer Reserve.

-St. Augustine National Cemetery was included in a National Historic Landmark historic district that encompasses the oldest part of the city in 1970.
+In 1970, St. Augustine National Cemetery was included in a National Historic Landmark historic district that encompasses the oldest part of the city.